 A plug-in vehicle whether an E-vehicle or a plug-in hybrid may be suitable for you depending on your driving patterns from your local recharging infrastructure there are also electric vans available which is suitable for a range of applications with most models having ranges of more than 100 miles the energy saving trust can provide more information on any aspects of electric and low emission vehicle.

-Each country is Move towards the use the complete electrical vehicles and Norway is top on the list.
+Each country is Moving toward the use the electrical vehicles and Norway is top of the list.
 Norway, when it comes to E-vehicles per capita, Norway stands out as the country with the most E-vehicles per person.
-Norway has around 55 electric cars per 1000 inhabitants, according to figures from 2018. and America, Germany is in the list comes after Norway. let’s understand how Electric vehicle are Good for the Environment? see the graphs below –
+Norway has around 55 electric cars per 1000 inhabitants, according to figures from 2018. and America, Germany is in the list comes after Norway. let’s understand how Electric vehicles are Good for the Environment? see the graphs below –

 Which Country had the Worst Air Quality in 2020?

-What could be the reason that Norway is ranked 101 and India is placed At 3rd position in Global Air Quality Index (AQI).
+What could be the reason that Norway is ranked 101 and India is placed At 3rd position on Global Air Quality Index (AQI).
 The simple and obvious reason may be population: